jorritfolmer/TA-dmarc/README.md

 ### Argument validation for scheme=dmarc_imap: script running failed (killed by signal 9: Killed).

-You'll get this error message when adding a new input while some network firewall drops connection attempts to an IMAP or POP3 server.
-Splunk will kill the script after 30 seconds of waiting for a successful return, which never happens because of a firewall or related network issue.
+You'll get this error message when Splunk kills the script after 30 seconds of waiting for a successful return.
+This typically happens when:

+1. the connection to the IMAP or POP3 server times-out, due to a firewall or related network issue.
+1. the IMAP server is too slow or the batch-size is too high to return successfullly within 30 seconds

 ## Contributers